While there is no single test to diagnose eczema, a good medical history and an exam of your skin are usually all that is needed.

 Immunomodulators.
 This type of medicated cream helps treat eczema by controlling inflammation and reducing the immune system reactions.
 Examples include Elidel and Protopic.

 WARNING: The FDA has issued its strongest "black box" warning on the packaging of Elidel and Protopic.
-The warning advises doctors to prescribe short-term use of Elidel and Protopic only after other eczema treatments have failed in adults and children over the age of 2.
+The warning advises doctors to prescribe short-term use of Elidel and Protopic only after other eczema treatments have failed in adults and children over age 2.
 Younger children should not take these medications.